Jackie Foster: Playing career

-Foster and Bristol City teammate Cyril Blakemore joined Third Division South club Brentford in May 1929, for a combined fee of £500.
+In May 1929 Foster and Bristol City teammate Cyril Blakemore joined Third Division South club Brentford, for a combined fee of £500.
 He was a virtual ever-present until the 1932–33 season, when he made just 22 appearances, but still contributed to the Bees' Third Division South title.
-Foster departed Griffin Park in 1933, having made 153 appearances and scored 21 goals for the club.
+Foster departed Griffin Park in 1933 having made a total of 153 league and cup appearances and scoring 21 goals.